satasushi/cc-tweaked-redstone-sender-receiver/README.md

 ## 4. run the lua programs on the computers
 ### optionally you can place a screen above the computers to test/ see current strenght of redstone

+# wireless how to get it to work
+## 1. majority of the steps is the same altho this time its important that you place wireless modem for sender on the right side

 # feel free to use/change or include the code in your script

 # future plans